StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-types/STRING.md

 STRING

-A variable length string, maximum length is 65533 byte
+A variable length string.
+The maximum length is 65533 bytes.